fusion809/fusion809.github.io-old2/glossary.md

 ### Package Management System
 A **package management system** (**PMS**, plural form: **PMSs**) or **package manager** is a collection of system software that automates the process of installing, configuring, removing and upgrading computer programs.
 Traditionally Linux PMSs were operated solely from the command-line but nowadays several graphical PMSs also exist.

+### Software Repository
+A **software repository** is essentially an archive of software packages from which package managers can download said packages and then install them.

 ## Acronyms
 {% include Layouts/note.md note1="Acronyms covered in the previous sections are not repeated in this list." note2="Hyperlinks are to sources that explain, in greater detail, the term." %}